-Allifair, alternatively spelled Alifair or Alafair, has a very interesting history.
-This baby girl name suddenly popped into existence around the mid 1800's, with no mention why.
+The baby name Allifair, alternatively spelled Alifair, Alafair, or Alafare, has a very interesting history.
+This girl's name suddenly popped into existence in the U.S. around the mid 1800's, with no mention why or how.

-Some history buffs may be familiar with the Hatfield/McCoy "New Year's Day" Massacre, in which a long-time hatred between families (including Union vs Confederacy differences) finally escalated into an all-out violent battle.
-Allifair was the name of Randolph McCoy's daughter, who suffered from Polio as a child but remained productive.
-During an attack on the McCoy home, Allifair was shot and killed.
+Some history buffs may be familiar with the Hatfield-McCoy "New Year's Day" Massacre, in which a long-time hatred between families (including Union vs Confederacy differences) finally escalated into an all-out violent battle.
+Alifair was the name of Randolph McCoy's daughter, born in 1858, who suffered from Polio as a child but remained productive.
+During an attack on the McCoy home, Alifair was shot and killed.
 There was later a legal trial for her murder.
 Ironically, there was an Alifair Hatfield born in 1873 in Kentucky.